Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Preliminaries

-As in EQM the uniqueness of the result of a quantum measurement is only apparent, it might seem reasonable to describe the illusion of chance in terms of subjective probabilities.
-Contrary to a common misconception, this is not what Deutsch's work is about, as in the end the probabilities obtained are anything but subjective, with their values imposed by the theory.
+Decision theory (see \autoref{sec:Classical Decision Theory}) aims to explain how rational (in an axiomatically defined sense) decisions should be made.
+In cases of \emph{decision under risk}, in which there are multiple possible outcomes, with known probabilities, they follow the \nameref{th:PMEU}: choices with a higher expected value for the utilities of the outcomes are preferable.
+When probabilities are unknown (\emph{decision under uncertainty}), Savage \cite{Savage1972} has shown that subjective probabilities can be obtained in a well defined way, and used to guide decisions via the same principle.

+D.\,Deutsch \cite{Deutsch1999} proposed using this theory to obtain the Born rule from the non-probabilistic parts of the quantum formalism.
+The idea is that rational considerations and quantum symmetries, without any appeal to probabilities, should be enough to compel a decision maker to choose between bets, regarding the results of quantum experiments, using the following strategy: \begin{ThmName}[Born Strategy] Decisions follow the \nameref{th:PMEU}, but with the expected utilities \eqref{eq:Expected Utility Classical} redefined as

+where the probabilities $p_i$ were replaced by the Born weights \eqref{eq:Born_weight} $w_i$ of the branches corresponding to each result of the bet. \end{ThmName} In other words, he should behave in the same way classical decision makers do in probabilistic settings, except that Born weights play the role of probabilities.

-Some critics \cite{Barnum2000, Price2006, Mallah2008} have contested Deutsch's assumptions, proposed reasonable decisions in an Everettian Universe not following the Born Strategy, or called into question the meaning of his result.
-In response, Wallace \cite{Wallace2003, Wallace2007, Wallace2010, Wallace2012} has made increasingly sophisticated attempts to clarify and formalize Deutsch's arguments.
-Many authors \cite{Polley2001, Assis2011, Wilson2012, Carroll.2014, Sebens.2014} believe the decision theoretic approach is on the right path, with some proposing variations of the idea in an attempt to clarify the situation.
-But critics remain unconvinced (\cite{Finkelstein2009, Kent2010, Price2010, Albert2010}), questioning the ideas behind Wallace's axioms, or trying to present counterexamples.
-But they have focused on the informal presentation of Wallace's ideas, and so far there has been no detailed criticism of his formal axioms and proof \cite{Wallace2010, Wallace2012}, which stand as the strongest defense of the decision theoretic point of view.
-In this article we try to fill this gap.
+Critics \cite{Baker2007,Barnum2000,Hemmo2007,Mallah2008,Price2006} contested Deutsch's proposal, expressing concerns about circularity, questioning his assumptions, proposing alternative decision strategies, or calling into question the meaning of his result.
+In response, there were many attempts \cite{Gill2005,Greaves2004,Saunders2004,Wallace2003,Wallace2007} to clarify his ideas, and finally a formal proof \cite{Wallace2010,Wallace2012} by D.\,Wallace.
+Many authors \cite{Assis2011,Carroll.2014,Polley2001,Sebens2016,Wilson2012} consider this approach promising, and variations have been proposed in an effort to elucidate the situation.
+Others \cite{Albert2010,Finkelstein2009,Jansson2016,Kent2010,Maudlin2014,Price2010} remain unconvinced, questioning the ideas behind some of Wallace's axioms, presenting examples of other reasonable decision strategies, or refusing to accept that there is any place for probability in EQM.

+But the debate has been focused on Wallace's informal ideas, and so far there has been no detailed criticism of his formal axioms and proof, which stand as the strongest defense of the decision theoretic approach.
+In this article we intend to fill such gap.